-Industrial strain improvement programs are often tasked with quickly (and cheaply) identifying beneficial genetic changes and stacking them into single strains.
-The ability to quickly, efficiently, and with great precision being able to insert, edit, delete and rearrange genomic information in living cells is a rapidly changing field that impacts microbes, plants, and mammalian cell lines on a multitude of levels.
-The tools to create these changes must be specific in where they edit the genome, flexible in their utility, and scalable.
-Additionally, some approaches work well for some hosts but not in all hosts necessitating many months of research and development to perform proof of principle and optimization experiments.
-Researchers are constantly on the lookout for searching for generic tools, much like a Swiss Army Knife, to help accelerate their research.
+Strain improvement programs in industry are often tasked with identifying and stacking beneficial genetic changes in an efficient manner.
+Precision genome engineering is a rapidly changing field that impacts microbes, plants, and mammalian cell lines on a multitude of levels.
+The tools to create these changes must be accurate, flexible, and scalable.
+Unfortunately, approaches that work well in some hosts don’t work well in others – necessitating months of research and development on proof of principle and optimization experiments.
+Researchers are constantly on the lookout for generic tools, much like a Swiss Army Knife, to help accelerate their research.

 The last few years have seen a tidal wave of novel genetic engineering tools.
-Most famous among these tools include: RNA-guided endonucleases (e.g., CRISPR/Cas9 in its many formats), TALENs, Zinc fingers nucleases, meganucleases, and Flip In and transposons.
-Just like restriction enzymes in the NEB catalog, each genome editing tool has its pro’s and con’s.
-This workshop will focus broadly on the scope of the types of tools, with an emphasis on transposons – a somewhat forgotten genome engineering tool in the recent genome engineering gold rush.
-Much of what will be presented will be through the lens of industry and how traditional and next generation genetic engineering tools can (and are) applied in a high-throughput setting.
+Most famous among these tools include: RNA-guided endonucleases (e.g., CRISPR/Cas9 in its many formats), TALENs, Zinc finger nucleases, meganucleases, Flip-FRT recombination, and transposons.
+Just like restriction enzymes in the NEB catalog, each genome editing tool has its pros and cons.
+This workshop will focus on these tools through the lens of industry and how traditional and next generation genetic engineering tools are applied in a high-throughput setting.